kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 ## Interactive Map

-On the Data Upload Page, the user will find an interactive map that allows the user to visualize spatial data.
+On the Data Upload Page, the user will find an interactive map that allows the user to visualise spatial data.
 In the bottom left corner of the map there are buttons that provide several options:

 ## Map Visualisation